KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part_8_body_section_-_forms.md

     7. Add a `placeholder` attribute with a value of **"Message Text"**.

     {% hint style='info' %}Why are we using a textarea element instead of an input element here?
 Look at the MDN documentation for input linked at the bottom of the page.
 Scroll down to the `type` attribute and look at the explanation for the value of "text".
 This shows it only allows a single line of text to be entered when the input elements `type` attribute is set to "text".
 Since a message is usually multiple lines, a `textarea` element is a better choice for the message.{% endhint %}

 10. Save your file and reload it in Google Chrome.
 It should look like this:

     ![](/assets/thirdForm.png)

-11. In between the the final form-group `div` opening and closing tags, add an `input` element with a `type` value of **"submit"**.
+11. In between the the final form-group `<div>` opening and closing tags, add an `<input>` element with a `type` value of **"submit"**.

      1. Add two classes: **btn** and **btn-default**.

      2. Add a `value` attribute with a value of "Send".

-    {% hint style='tip' %}Type `input.btn.btn-default` and then press the`tab` key to add both classes to the input element at the same time{% endhint %}
+    {% hint style='tip' %}Type `input.btn.btn-default` and then press the`tab` key to have Emmet add both classes to the input element at the same time{% endhint %}

     {% hint style='info' %}The `value` attribute sets the text of the submit button so feel free to set the text to whatever you'd like!{% endhint %}